Addiction Treatment

 An eating disorder is often linked to body image distortion and sometimes trauma associated with one’s weight.
 If trauma is a factor, it must be addressed during treatment to help form healthy associations with food and build normal eating habits.

 Addiction and eating disorders are linked in multiple ways.
-For one thing, the compulsive behaviors associated with eating disorders are generally similar to those of substance use disorders[4].
-This can be an addiction to maintaining a certain body image, a food addiction, or similar types of dependency.
+For one thing, the behaviors associated with eating disorders are generally driven by addiction of some kind, even if it’s not drugs or alcohol.
+This can be an addiction to maintaining a certain body image, an addiction to food, or similar types of dependency.
 Other examples of behaviors that indicate co-occurring addiction and eating disorder may include:

 • Addiction to Diet Pills or Weight Loss Supplements